jwilgus/perceptron/README.md

 # perceptron
 Perceptrons are the building blocks of neural networks.
-This script constructs and plots an example of simple perceptron.
+This script constructs and plots a simple perceptron example.